Saint Vincent and the Grenadines Company Formation

 Bearer shares are prohibited from being issued in St. Vincent.

-• Privacy of a St. Vincent offshore company
+Privacy of a St. Vincent Company

 St Vincent and the Grenadines is considered a highly confidential jurisdiction with moderately strong confidentiality laws.